-- 49.2.6.3 Provide for efficient and effective public transport through: - a.
+- c.
+Providing for new road connections that enable access to bus services. - 49.2.6.3 Provide for Enable efficient and effective public transport through: - a.
 Requiring higher residential densities within the Zone north of State Highway 6; - b.
-Ensuring road widths and configurations are consistent with their efficient utilisation as bus routes; - Discouraging private vehicle ownership and use by not requiring limiting onsite carparking via-maximum rates for residential, office, retail and education activities; - d.
+Ensuring road widths and configurations are consistent with their efficient utilisation as bus routes; - Discouraging private vehicle ewnership and use by limiting onsite carparking via maximum rates for residential, office, retail and education activities commensurate to the timing of the demands generated by those activities; - d.
 Limiting on-street parking; and - e.
-Requiring transport infrastructural works related to public transportation to be in place prior to development the occupation of buildings. - 49.2.6.4 Encourage the use of pedestrian and cycling modes by: - Requiring high-quality, well connected, integrated and legible walking and cycling routes and linking to existing routes outside the Zone; - b.
-Preferring the provision of an underpass for the Key Crossing indicated on the Structure Plan; - Discouraging private vehicle ownership and use by limiting onsite carparking via maximum not requiring car parking rates for residential office and retail activities; - d.
-Requiring minimum cycle parking to be provided onsite for commercial, educational and residential activities; and - Enhancing active travel experiences by requiring adjacent development to integrate with the Key Crossing shown on the Structure Plan and by providing high-quality recreation spaces along routes. - 49.2.6.5 Avoid development the occupation of buildings where specific transport infrastructural works have not been completed, unless it can be demonstrated that development will avoid future and cumulative adverse effects from additional traffic movements, particularly at weekday daily peak periods, on State Highway 6. - 49.2.6.6 Require Workplace and School Travel Plans that will demonstrate how private vehicle trips will be reduced and to promote greater reliance on public and active transport. - 49.2.7 Objective An attractive built environment that positively responds to streets and open spaces, provides a high level of residential and neighbourhood amenity, achieves high quality urban design and ecological outcomes and incorporates indigenous biodiversity in design.
+Requiring transport infrastructural works related to public transportation to be in place prior to development that generates significant traffic effects. - 49.2.6.4 Encourage the use of pedestrian and cycling modes by: - Requiring high-quality, well connected, integrated and legible walking and cycling routes and linking to existing routes outside the Zone; - b.
+Preferring the provision of an underpass for the Key Crossing indicated on the Structure Plan; - c.
+Discouraging private vehicle ownership and use by limiting onsite carparking via maximum rates for residential office and retail activities commensurate to the timing of the demands generated by those activities: - Requiring minimum cycle parking to be provided onsite for commercial, educational and residential activities; and - Enhancing active travel experiences by requiring adjacent development to integrate with the Key Crossing shown on the Structure Plan and by providing high-quality recreation spaces along routes... - 49.2.6.5

+Avoid Manage development where specific transport infrastructural works have not been completed, unless it can be demonstrated that development will avoid future and cumulative adverse effects from additional traffic movements, particularly at weekday daily peak periods, on State Highway 6. - 49.2.6.6 Require Workplace and School Travel Plans that will demonstrate how private vehicle trips will be reduced and to promote greater reliance on public and active transport. - 49.2.7 Objective An attractive built environment that positively responds to streets and open spaces, provides a high level of residential and neighbourhood amenity, achieves high quality urban design and ecological outcomes and incorporates indigenous biodiversity in design.